 Learn how NFC/RFID works and what you need to develop a high-performance reader system

-Join us for a 1-hour webinar as we examine a basic Near-Field Communication (NFC) reader system, including the input/output signals and key components surrounding the reader—the EMC filter, RX attenuator, antenna, and matching network.
-We will explain why these components are important and how they should function in a reader design to ensure optimized RF performance.
-We will also cover the internal blocks of a typical reader system and their primary functions.
+In this 1-hour, on-demand webinar we examine a basic Near-Field Communication (NFC) reader system, including the input/output signals and key components surrounding the reader—the EMC filter, RX attenuator, antenna, and matching network.
+We explain why these components are important and how they should function in a reader design to ensure optimized RF performance.
+We also cover the internal blocks of a typical reader system and their primary functions.

 You will be introduced to the devices that make up ST's RFID reader IC and chip portfolio, including newcomers such as the ST25R3916/17 and automotive-grade ST25R3920, with particular focus on the advanced features of the market-leading ST25R3916 NFC universal device & EMVCo reader.